 Best Cameras for Street Photography

-Just about any camera can be used to create awesome street photography including old cameras from the film era.
+Just about any camera can be used to create awesome street photography – including old cameras from the film era.
 The best camera is the one that works to your photographic style and gets that shot.
 What one person considers as the best camera may not be for you.
-You don’t need large DSLRs with a telephoto lens!
+You don’t need large DSLRs to improve your photography!